linzhi2013/MitoZ/version_2.3/INSTALL.md

 * Source code with dependency to be installed with Anaconda or Miniconda.

+If you install MitoZ from source code or Singularity version, verify whether your taxonomy database is valid!!!!

+$ python3
+>>> from ete3 import NCBITaxa
+>>> a = NCBITaxa()
+>>> a.get_name_translator(["Arthropoda"])
+{'Arthropoda': [6656]}

+If error occurs, then your taxonomy database is invalid, which could be due to there is not enough space in your HOME directory.
+The solution is already in MitoZ issues.

 # 1 Singularity container

 ## 1.1 Install Singularity